ckrisgarrett/closures-2d/install.md

     scons --omp --mpi

 In this case, SCons will build `solver_serial`, `solver_omp`, `solver_mpi`, and `solver_mpiomp` by default.
+Running `scons` builds only the default targets.
+Specifying build options (e.g. `--omp`) only makes the build targets available, it does *not* build them.
-To build only a particular target, specify it on the command line.
-Note that build targets are only available with the corresponding flag.
+To build a particular target, specify it on the command line.
 For example, running

     scons solver_mpi